JEWISH EAST END OF LONDON PHOTO GALLERY & COMMENTARY

 Hi Phil

-My Grandfather Myer Berg (aka vandenburg) lived in stoney lane buildings.
-He was secretary of an Anglo Dutch club which helped the dutch immigrants.
+My Grandfather Myer Berg (aka vandenburg) lived in Stoney lane buildings.
+He was secretary of an Anglo Dutch club which helped Dutch immigrants.
 Family history says that because of this he was the co-founder with Mike Stern (who I regularly met with my dad) of the Stepney Street Traders Association.
-Dad and grandad both went to Jews FRee School in Bell Lane.
+Dad and grandad both went to Jews Free School in Bell Lane.
 Do you have any info on the Anglo Dutch Club or his involvement with Stepney street traders?

 Thank you - I loved your site.